IBetaR/auth-api-gateway/README.md

 How to Use:

+# 1. Prepare your environment
+Set your jwt key as environment variable in Authentication and Gateway Services
+### jwt:
+### secret-key: <your secret key>

 Service Registration: Each microservice registers itself with the Eureka server upon startup.
 This allows other services to discover and communicate with it seamlessly.